 I think it is.
 Not in every single moment, but certainly as a whole.
 And it’s all about training ourselves to reset ourselves in small ways.
-Here’s my favorite ways to find my calm in chaos.

-Keep a low voice in the midst of the crazy.
+1. Keep a low voice in the midst of the crazy.

 When we are stressed, we want to yell.
-But that only make us get more tense.
-A low and calm voice in the midst of chaos keeps us calm and forces our kids to quiet to hear us.
+But that only makes us get tenser.
+Amid the chaos, a low and calm voice keeps us calm and forces our kids to be quiet to hear us.
 I love to say, “I can’t hear you when you’re yelling.
 You have to lower your volume.”
 Your calm voice will cause them to match yours.
-It’s an easy way to calm yourself and the kids all at once.
+It’s an easy way to calm yourself and the kids simultaneously.
 And if you’re really desperate, offer a reward for the winner of the quiet game.

-Create a quiet reset ritual.
+2. Create a quiet reset ritual.

-Send the kids outside.
+3. Send the kids outside.

 I won’t lie.
-I get annoyed when people say “Just breathe.”
-It can be hard to remember to breathe deeply and stay calm in the midst of chaos.
-But there’s science behind it.
-If you are feeling edgy, take a few minutes to practice slow breathing.
+I get annoyed when people say, “Just breathe.”
+It can be hard to remember to breathe deeply and stay calm amid chaos.
+But there’s science behind it.1 If you feel edgy, practice slow breathing for a few minutes.
 It’s free.
 It’s quick.
 And it’s effective.
-It lowers your heart rate and blood pressure and is overall just good for your body!
+It lowers your heart rate and blood pressure and is good overall for your body!
 If you’re a momma in chaos, deep breathing is your friend.

-Remember who you are dealing with.
+7. Remember who you are dealing with.

 If your children can’t button their pants, they probably can’t control their energy all day.
-They can’t stop themselves from crying over the wrong color of sippy cup or running to see the trash truck out the window.
+They can’t stop themselves from crying over the wrong color sippy cup or running to see the trash truck out the window.
 This is normal behavior for young kids!
 Try to remind yourself that your crazy kiddo is acting normally and that he may not be able to control his actions.
 Try to give him (and yourself) a lot of grace.
 In all likelihood, he will grow out of constant frenetic behavior before you know it.

-Play your favorite music.
+8. Play your favorite music.

-Staying calm in the midst of kid chaos is not an easy feat.
+Staying calm amid kid chaos is not an easy feat.
 But as moms, we are the first and most important role model for our young kids.
-The way we manage our stress will often become the way our kids manage their own.
-Implementing these calming techniques early and often will not only help you stay calm, it may also help your child find his or her own calm.
+How we manage our stress will often become how our kids manage their own.
+Implementing these calming techniques early and often will not only help you stay calm, but it may also help your child find their calm.
 Good luck, fellow chaos coordinators!